audreych23/pogo-jump-for-practicing-silksong/README.md

 ## Notes

 I can only play Silksong once a week, and only 1-2 hours on my friend's PC so I need to practice before playing it to reduce time wasted — so, don't expect good practice or code hygiene here.

+## Disclaimer

+This is an unofficial fan-made project inspired by Hollow Knight: Silksong by Team Cherry.
+It is not affiliated with, endorsed by, or connected to Team Cherry in any way.
+No original assets from Hollow Knight or Silksong are used.
+This project is non-commercial and made purely for practice.